-Different cognitive behavioral theorists have developed their own unique twist on the Cognitive way of thinking.
+Different cognitive behavioral theorists have developed their own unique twist on the Cognitive way of thinking about mental health.
 According to Dr. Aaron Beck, negative thoughts, generated by dysfunctional beliefs are typically the primary cause of depressive symptoms.
 A direct relationship occurs between the amount and severity of someone's negative thoughts and the severity of their depressive symptoms.
 In other words, the more negative thoughts you experience, the more depressed you will become.

 Beck also asserts that there are three main dysfunctional belief themes (or "schemas") that dominate depressed people's thinking: 1) I am defective or inadequate, 2) All of my experiences result in defeats or failures, and 3) The future is hopeless.
 Together, these three themes are described as the Negative Cognitive Triad.
 When these beliefs are present in someone's cognition, depression is very likely to occur (if it has not already occurred).